 HOW A SMART METER COULD BENEFIT YOU, AND THE PERSON YOU CARE FOR

-Whether you have a formal caring relationship for a person in need, or just help out a family member or neighbour when they need it, you're doing an amazing job.
-We know caring for someone can be busy, and there's always lots to think about - but submitting meter readings doesn't need to be one of them.
+Whether you have a formal caring relationship for a person in need, or just help out a family member or neighbour when they need it, you're doing an important job.
+We know caring for someone can be busy, and there's always lots to think about - but submitting meter readings and worrying about energy bills don’t need to add additional stress.

 Read on to find out how a smart meter can make life easier, and give the person you care for more independence at home: